Events

 };

-# Sending Events
+# Sending events

-As explained in the transitions guide, a transition defines what the next state will be given the current state and the event, defined on its on: { ... }
+As explained in the transitions guide, a transition defines what the next state will be, given the current state and the event, defined on its on: { ... } property.
+This can be observed by passing an event into the transition method:

-import { Machine } from 'xstate';
+import { createMachine } from 'xstate';

-const lightMachine = Machine({
+const lightMachine = createMachine({

 /* ... */